Using relative weight analysis with residualization to detect relevant nonlinear interaction effects in ordinary and logistic regressions: Abstract

 \section{Abstract}

-The relative weight analysis is a classic tool to detect if one variable or interaction in a model is relevant or not.
-In this paper, we will focus on the construction of relative weights for non-linear interactions using restricted cubic splines.
+Relative weight analysis is a classic tool for detecting whether one variable or interaction in a model is relevant.
+In this study, we focus on the construction of relative weights for non-linear interactions using restricted cubic splines.
 Our aim is to provide an accessible method to analyze a multivariate model and identify one subset with the most representative set of variables.
-Furthermore, we developed a procedure treating control, fixed, free and interactions terms at the same time in the residual weight analysis.
-The interactions are residualized properly against their main effects to keep their true effect in the model.
-We test this method with two simulated examples.
+Furthermore, we developed a procedure for treating control, fixed, free and interaction terms simultaneously in the residual weight analysis.
+The interactions are residualized properly against their main effects to maintain their true effects in the model.
+We tested this method using two simulated examples.